 After visiting the How Do You See the World? experience, you can visit the worldwide home of The First Church of Christ, Scientist (The Mother Church), founded by Mary Baker Eddy.

 Take a free guided tour to see the original 1894 church building, home to one of the world’s largest pipe organs (with 13,000 pipes).

 Alternatively, opt for a self-guided tour of the 13.5 acre Christian Science Plaza, complete with the Reflecting Pool and Children’s Fountain.

 The Mary Baker Eddy Library, housed in a neoclassical building, has become an historic landmark in Boston's Back Bay.
 The Library opened in 2002 as a place for people to explore the life, ideas, and achievements of Mary Baker Eddy (1821-1910), founder of Christian Science.

-Limited parking is available ($5 with validation and restrictions) for visitors to the Library.
-Entrance to the underground lot is near the intersection of Huntington and Massachusetts Avenues, next to Horticultural Hall.
+Parking at the Christian Science Plaza garage is available at a discount rate with validation when visiting the How Do You See the World? experience.
+Entrance to the underground lot is near the intersection of Huntington and Massachusetts Avenues.

 Paid public parking garages are also available in the Prudential Center and on Westland Avenue (near Symphony Hall), and there is limited street parking in the area.

 Rose Kennedy Greenway